Working at Heights in Australia: Requirements, Regulations, and Best Practice

 Scaffolding: Must be erected and dismantled by a licensed scaffolder.
 Scaffolding over 4 metres requires a high-risk work licence (scaffolding — basic, intermediate, or advanced).
 Inspections required before first use, after alteration, after adverse weather, and at least every 30 days.

-Paper-based permit systems create gaps — permits get lost, sign-ons are missed, weather changes aren't documented.
-Digital systems that generate permits from the task description, capture real-time sign-on data, and maintain an immutable audit trail give regulators exactly what they're looking for during an investigation: a complete, timestamped record of who was on site, what controls were in place, and who authorised the work.
+Paper-based permit systems create gaps — forms get lost, sign-ons are missed, weather changes aren't documented.
+Digital systems that structure permit requirements in the compliance pack from the task description, capture real-time sign-on data, and are designed to preserve a clear activity history — with client update/delete denied for org audit-log entries and SHA-256 verification on enterprise audit exports — give regulators what they need during an investigation: a complete, timestamped record of who was on site, what controls were in place, and who authorised the work.

 Ready to automate your WHS compliance?